jjtiger/Crypto-Cluster/README.md

 crypto_clustering.ipynb

-Instructions

 Data Preprocessing

 Using the following requests library, retreive the necessary data from the following API endpoint from CryptoCompare - https://min-api.cryptocompare.com/data/all/coinlist.
-HINT: You will need to use the 'Data' key from the json response, then transpose the DataFrame.
-Name your DataFrame crypto_df.

-With the data loaded into a Pandas DataFrame, continue with the following data preprocessing tasks.
+Data loaded into a Pandas DataFrame

-Keep only the necessary columns: 'CoinName','Algorithm','IsTrading','ProofType','TotalCoinsMined','TotalCoinSupply'
+Clean columns: 'CoinName','Algorithm','IsTrading','ProofType','TotalCoinsMined','TotalCoinSupply'

-Keep only the cryptocurrencies that are trading.
+Keept only the cryptocurrencies that are trading.

-Keep only the cryptocurrencies with a working algorithm.
+Keept only the cryptocurrencies with a working algorithm.

-Remove the IsTrading column.
+Removed the IsTrading column.

-Remove all cryptocurrencies with at least one null value.
+Removed all cryptocurrencies with at least one null value.

-Remove all cryptocurrencies that have no coins mined.
+Removed all cryptocurrencies that have no coins mined.

-Drop all rows where there are 'N/A' text values.
+Dropped all rows where there are 'N/A' text values.

-Store the names of all cryptocurrencies in a DataFrame named coins_name, use the crypto_df.index as the index for this new DataFrame.
+Stored the names of all cryptocurrencies in a DataFrame named coins_name, use the crypto_df.index as the index for this new DataFrame.

-Remove the CoinName column.
+Removed the CoinName column.

-Create dummy variables for all the text features, and store the resulting data in a DataFrame named X.
+Created dummy variables for all the text features, and store the resulting data in a DataFrame named X.

-Use the StandardScaler from sklearn to standardize all the data of the X DataFrame.
+Used the StandardScaler from sklearn to standardize all the data of the X DataFrame.
 Remember, this is important prior to using PCA and K-Means algorithms.

 Reducing Data Dimensions Using PCA
-Use the PCA algorithm from sklearn to reduce the dimensions of the X DataFrame down to three principal components.
+Used the PCA algorithm from sklearn to reduce the dimensions of the X DataFrame down to three principal components.

-Once you have reduced the data dimensions, create a DataFrame named pcs_df using as columns names "PC 1", "PC 2" and "PC 3"; use the crypto_df.index as the index for this new DataFrame.
+Once reduced, created a DataFrame named pcs_df using as columns names "PC 1", "PC 2" and "PC 3"; use the crypto_df.index as the index for this new DataFrame.

 Clustering Cryptocurrencies Using K-Means

-KMeans algorithm from sklearn is used to cluster the cryptocurrencies using the PCA data.
+Used KMeans algorithm from sklearn is used to cluster the cryptocurrencies using the PCA data.
-Tasks:

-Create an Elbow Curve to find the best value for k using the pcs_df DataFrame.
+Created an Elbow Curve to find the best value for k using the pcs_df DataFrame.

-Once you define the best value for k, run the Kmeans algorithm to predict the k clusters for the cryptocurrencies data.
-Use the pcs_df to run the KMeans algorithm.
+Defined the best value for k, ran the Kmeans algorithm to predict the k clusters for the cryptocurrencies data.
+Used the pcs_df to run the KMeans algorithm.

-Create a new DataFrame named clustered_df, that includes the following columns "Algorithm", "ProofType", "TotalCoinsMined", "TotalCoinSupply", "PC 1", "PC 2", "PC 3", "CoinName", "Class".
-You should maintain the index of the crypto_df DataFrames as is shown bellow.
+Created a new DataFrame named clustered_df, that included the following columns "Algorithm", "ProofType", "TotalCoinsMined", "TotalCoinSupply", "PC 1", "PC 2", "PC 3", "CoinName", "Class".
+Maintained the index of the crypto_df DataFrames as shown.

 Visualizing Results
-Create data visualization to present the final results.
-Perform the following tasks:
+Created data visualization to present the final results.
+Performed the following tasks:

-Create a scatter plot using hvplot.scatter, to present the clustered data about cryptocurrencies having x="TotalCoinsMined" and y="TotalCoinSupply" to contrast the number of available coins versus the total number of mined coins.
-Use the hover_cols=["CoinName"] parameter to include the cryptocurrency name on each data point.
+Created a scatter plot using hvplot.scatter, to present the clustered data about cryptocurrencies having x="TotalCoinsMined" and y="TotalCoinSupply" to contrast the number of available coins versus the total number of mined coins.
+Used the hover_cols=["CoinName"] parameter to include the cryptocurrency name on each data point.

-Use hvplot.table to create a data table with all the current tradable cryptocurrencies.
-The table should have the following columns: "CoinName", "Algorithm", "ProofType", "TotalCoinSupply", "TotalCoinsMined", "Class"
+Used hvplot.table to create a data table with all the current tradable cryptocurrencies.
+The table has the following columns: "CoinName", "Algorithm", "ProofType", "TotalCoinSupply", "TotalCoinsMined", "Class"

-Optional Challenge
-For the challenge section, upload Jupyter notebook to Amazon SageMaker and deploy it.
-The hvplot library is not included in the built-in anaconda environments, so for this challenge section, use the altair library instead.
-Tasks:

-Upload  Jupyter notebook and rename it as crypto_clustering_sm.ipynb

-Select the conda_python3 environment.

-Install the altair library by running the following code before the initial imports.

 !pip install -U altair